inbo/protocolsource/README.md

 In case of thematic protocols, the first digit of the protocol-number corresponds with the theme-number.
 The `##` indicates an incremental number.
 For instance, the first field protocol for "theme water" will have protocol code `sfp-101-nl`.
-The `s*p-###` part of the protocol can be thought of as a code that corresponds one to one with the title of the protocol.
+The `s*p-###` part of the protocol can be thought of as a code that corresponds one-to-one with the title of the protocol (when ignoring language).

 The final two characters identify the language the protocol is written in.
 This can be either Dutch (`nl`) or English (`en`).